I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Jessica Kulekjian, illustrated by Madeline Kloepper

 Expressive text and exquisitely rendered art combine in this story of the life cycle of trees, told in reverse.
 Published by Kids Can Press, 2021.
+Designed by Marie Bartholomew.

 “… readers are advised to simply go through it aloud, savoring its sound and enjoying its rhythmic use of words and phrases that invoke magic and monarchies while weaving in arboreal vocabulary.” —Kirkus Reviews